-If you consider how much material it adds up to in the long run, making your own lotion from bulk ingredients saves a lot of waste being recycled or going to the landfills.
+If you consider how much material it adds up to in the long run, making your own lotion from bulk ingredients saves a lot of waste from being recycled or going to the landfills.

 3. Uses Clean Ingredients

 Lotion absorbs right into your skin.
-Lotions sold in stores today contain ingredients known to be harmful to human systems, including parabens, phthalates, aluminum and “fragrance,” which is a blanket umbrella covering a host of potentially toxic ingredients.
+Lotions sold in stores today contain ingredients known to be harmful to human systems, including parabens, phthalates, aluminum, and “fragrance,” which is a blanket umbrella covering a host of potentially toxic ingredients.